 1. Students are Often Tested By Adults They Don't Know

 Many school districts employ designated, trained staff to travel to schools to administer the WIDA ACCESS to English learners.
 The rationale for this is that it allows English language teachers to continue with their daily instruction without interruption.
-Sometimes the adults administering the assessment are staff from within the school builiding, but they aren't the test takers' English language teacher or a teacher they have for any of their other classes.
+Sometimes the adults who administer the assessment are staff from within the school building, but they aren't the test takers' English language teacher or a teacher they have for any of their other classes.

-The downside of utilizing personnel that students aren't familiar with is that students may feel intimidated, nervous or otherwise uncomfortable testing with somebody they don't know, and this can impact their scores.
-Students generally perform better with adults they're familar with.
+The downside of utilizing personnel that students aren't familiar with is that students may feel intimidated, nervous, or otherwise uncomfortable testing with somebody they don't know, and this can impact their scores.
+Students generally perform better with adults they're familiar with.